Skullgirls

-Skullgirls is a 2D fighting game developed by Reverge Labs and published by Autumn Games.
-In Skullgirls, players fight each other with teams of one, two, or three characters, attempting to knock out their opponents or have the most cumulative health when time runs out.
-The setting of the game revolves around the "Skull Heart", an artifact which grants wishes for women.
+Skullgirls is a 2012 fighting video game developed by Reverge Labs and published by Autumn Games, originally released digitally for PlayStation 3 and Xbox 360 and ported to various other home and portable systems afterwards.
+A 2D fighter, Skullgirls consist of team-based fights and revolves around the "Skull Heart", an artifact which grants wishes for women.
 If a wisher with an impure soul uses the Skull Heart, she is transformed into a monster known as the "Skullgirl".
-The game was first released through the PlayStation Network and Xbox Live Arcade in April 2012, and received generally positive reviews from critics, who praised the animation and gameplay mechanics, while criticizing its initial roster size and online multiplayer features.